Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Introduction

-In \Cref{sec:efficiency_axiom}, we complement our results with an analysis of the axiom of efficiency, which can be viewed as an incarnation of Pareto efficiency, in the context of multi-winner elections.
+At the end of the paper (\Cref{sec:efficiency_axiom}), we complement our results with an analysis of an efficiency axiom, which can be viewed as an incarnation of Pareto efficiency in the context of multiwinner elections.
 We say that a committee $W_1$ dominates a committee $W_2$ if each voter approves as many members of $W_1$ as of $W_2$ and some voter approves strictly more members of $W_1$ than of $W_2$.
-Efficiency says that a rule should never select a dominated committee; thus efficiency could be viewed as a basic axiom for individual excellence.
-Since efficiency appears to be very fundamental, it may come as a surprise that many known rules (in particular, the Monroe rule and all sequential rules) do not satisfy this property.
-The result of this analysis is also summarized in \Cref{tab:guarantees_summary}.
+Pareto efficiency states that a rule should never select a dominated committee; thus Pareto efficiency could be viewed as a basic requirement for any utilitarian rule.
+Since Pareto efficiency appears to be very fundamental, it may come as a surprise that many known rules do not satisfy this property (in particular, Monroe's rule, the Phragm\'{e}n rules, and all sequential rules; see \Cref{tab:guarantees_summary}).
+Further, we observe that Pareto efficiency is unsuitable to distinguish rules with strong and weak utilitarian guarantees.
+We view this discrepancy as yet another argument why analyzing utilitarian and representation guarantees of multiwinner rules is important for better understanding their nature, and why a quantitative approach is required.

-Our most important findings can be summarized as follows.
-Proportional Approval Voting (PAV) achieves the best compromise between AV and CC; this can be observed both from theoretical and experimental results.
-The sequential rules seq-PAV and \phragmen's rule, however, achieve almost the same quality while being polynomial-time computable (in contrast to PAV, which is computationally intractable~\cite{owaWinner,azi-gas-gud-mac-mat-wal:c:multiwinner-approval}).
-Also the 2-Geometric rule achieves a very good compromise, but is slightly leaning towards diversity.
-More generally, we show that the $p$-Geometric rule spans the whole spectrum from AV to CC, controlled through the parameter $p$.
-Hence, by adjusting the parameter $p$, one can obtain any desired compromise between AV and CC.